 Zoom import transcripts are classified as Machine speech-to-text.

-LivingLens transcripts created by Machine Speech-to-Text transcription are labeled (Auto) on the language tab.
+LivingLens transcripts created by Machine Speech-to-Text transcription are labeled (Auto) and with are labeled with a computer icon on the language tab, as shown in the image below.

 Human transcription from LivingLens' global network of approved suppliers produces caption-quality, time-stamped (.VTT or .SRT) transcripts of the spoken word in video and audio files.
 The API-enabled process returns the completed transcript orders to LivingLens.